brightbytes/sql-cms/README.md

 When run, a Workflow creates a new Postgres/Redshift schema for the Run, and in that schema may execute DDL, load data files from S3, transform the loaded data via DML, validate the transformed data using SQL, and export new data files back out to S3.

+For later examination, the system tracks the result of every step of the Run - be that result a count of affected rows, a Validation failure, or an Exception - as a RunStepLog.
+Furthermore, the app uses, retains, and dumps to S3 the complete immutable JSON Execution Plan for each Run, again for later examination.

 ## So what?

-The organization of SQL expressions in a Workflow CMS that namespaces operations into Postgres/Redshift schemas and under S3 prefixes confers the following benefits:
+The organization of SQL expressions in a Workflow CMS that at runtime namespaces its operations in Postgres/Redshift schemas and under S3 prefixes named for the Run confers the following benefits:

 - A given Workflow may be associated with multiple Customers, each having their own source S3 data files, and that data will proceed through identical processing steps at runtime.

-- The user-specified dependency DAG of Transforms within a Workflow allows all sibling Transforms (siblings in the leaf-to-parent direction) and all Data Quality Reports to be executed in parallel.
+- The user-specified dependency DAG of Transforms within a Workflow allows the app to execute in parallel all sibling Transforms (in the leaf-to-parent direction) and all Data Quality Reports.

-- Similarly, Workflows themselves may also depend upon other Workflows, with the DAG thus defined also permitting parallel execution of Transforms and Data Quality Reports.
-Furthermore, due to their composability, a given Workflow's Transforms and Data Quality Reports may be reused by any number of other Workflows.
+- Similarly, Workflows themselves may also depend upon other Workflows, with the DAG thus defined also permitting the application to execute Transforms and Data Quality Reports in parallel.
+Furthermore, due to their composability, a given Workflow's Transforms and Data Quality Reports may be reused/rerun as a unit by any number of other Workflows.

 - Because it is stored in the context of a Postgres/Redshift schema, the data produced by a given Workflow Run may be referenced by any other Workflow Run.
-This is useful when source S3 data files are huge: create a Workflow that loads the data, Run it once, and then create separate Workflows that Transform the loaded data by referencing schema-prefixed table names.
+This is particularly useful when source S3 data files are huge.
+In such cases, one may create a Workflow that loads the data, Run it once, and then create separate Workflows that Transform and Report on the loaded data by referencing schema-prefixed table names.

+- Another advantage of Postgres/Redshift schemas is that they serve as a context for examining data and debugging Workflow SQL after a Run, simply by setting the Postgres/Redshift SEARCH_PATH to the schema for the Run.

+- An end-User of this application need have no programming knowledge whatsoever: only a basic knowledge of SQL and minimal acquaintence with ETL is required.

 ## Now what?

+To begin exploration of the application on your local machine, see [Local Project Setup](#project_setup) below, and try to get the [Demo Workflow](#demo_workflow) running.

+## sql-cms concepts and entities

-The following entities exist in the **public** Postgres schema, and together they realize the application:
+All application entities exist in the **public** Postgres schema.
+The following notes concern the intended purposes of the application entities:

-- **User**: An Analyst possessing basic knowledge of SQL, or an ETL SQL Developer.
-No knowledge of programming is required to use this application: only knowledge of SQL.

-- **Customer**: The Customer with which a WorkflowConfiguration may be associated

-- **Workflow**: A named collection of the following, each via a `has_many` relationship:

-  - Various types of SQL Transform and their TransformDependencies and TransformValidations and their Validations

-  - DataQualityReports, via WorkflowDataQualityReports
+- **Workflow**

-  - Other Workflows, via WorkflowDependency

 - **WorkflowConfiguration**: Stores the S3 working directory and an optional Customer association; it `has_many`: